pd3v/fluX.js/README.md

 # fluX
-A nano API for generative music in the browser.
+A javascript engine for generative music in the browser.
 Check it out "in action" ➫ https://pd3v.github.io/

 ## How to use it
 Add references into your website project,